Nexus

 download the original type

-specimen (PDF )
+specimen (PDF

 at the bottom of this page.

-FF Nexus: A three-way conversation in type
+Nexus: A three-way conversation in type

-A three-way conversation in type, Threesome and The new Scala? are just three qualifications that were given to my type family FF Nexus, when it was released in 2004.
+A three-way conversation in type, Threesome and The new Scala? are just three qualifications that were given to my type family Nexus, when it was released in 2004.

-The fact that FF Nexus has three variants, a serif, a sanserif and a slabserif (a mix between serif and sans), makes it a highly versatile typeface.
-Its third extension, the slabserif, is a logical result of my type design philosophy which started with the release of FF Scala and FF Scala Sans some 15 years ago.
+The fact that Nexus has three variants, a serif, a sanserif and a slabserif (a mix between serif and sans), makes it a highly versatile typeface.
+Its third extension, the slabserif, is a logical result of my type design philosophy which started with the release of Scala and Scala Sans some 15 years ago.

 First serif, then sans

 Almost 20 years ago, during the time I started designing Scala, I almost intuitively developed a process in which the sans serif version was derived from the serif version: first the serif, then the sans.
-Later I called this theory ‘2 typefaces, 1 form principle’, and the immediate succes of FF Scala and FF Scala Sans was a proof that I was on the right track.
+Later I called this theory ‘2 typefaces, 1 form principle’, and the immediate succes of Scala and Scala Sans was a proof that I was on the right track.

 It turned out that his ‘theory’ wasn’t new at all, but thanks to digital techniques I was able to bring it into practice in a way that had not been seen before in type design.
 Features like old style figures and small caps, in all weights, in serif and sans and in regular and italic, simply had not been possible in the time of hot metal type.
 But at the start of the digital type area, this versatility was something new.
 It was 1993 and I think I was the first type designer to design italic small caps for a sans serif typeface.
 In a way its versatility made Scala revolutionary.In the years that followed I saw that it was not so difficult to expand my ‘theory’ with the design of a third member of the family, simply by taking the sans and add thick serifs to it.
 It would become a slabserif that was not designed from scratch like Rockwell or Memphis.
 Instead it would be derived directly from a sanserif, that itself again was derived from a serif design.
 The connection of the three versions would automatically make it a coherent family.
 My initial type design philosophy of ‘2 typefaces, 1 form principle’ simply became ‘3 typefaces, 1 form principle’.